Fact Sheet A1

 When a quorum is present, the Speaker enters the Chamber, led by the Serjeant-at-Arms, who announces, ‘Honourable Members — the Speaker’.
 The Serjeant escorts the Speaker to the chair, and places the mace on the table in the centre of the Chamber.

 The Speaker bows to members and the clerks, who bow in return.
-The Speaker then reads the Lord’s Prayer while members stand in their places.
-On Tuesdays, the Speaker also makes an acknowledgement of Country.
+The Speaker reads the Lord’s Prayer and makes an acknowledgement of Country while members stand in their places.
 The business of the Assembly then begins.

 Question time lasts for about an hour and includes questions without notice, ministers' statements and constituency questions.